 Singapore Dental Journal (SDJ) aims to advance the practice of dentistry and care of patients among members of the Singapore Dental Association and dentists in the region through the dissemination of information and research findings in the field of dental science and technology.
 The SDJ invites original contributions in the form of research articles, reviews, case reports and other materials relating to all aspects of dentistry.
-Related disciplines, including dental education and the social, political and economic aspects of dental practice, that are of interest to professionals in dentistry are also welcomed.
+Related disciplines, including dental education and the social, political and economic aspects of dental practice, that are of interest to professionals in dentistry are also welcome.
 The SDJ is a peer-reviewed journal and all manuscripts will be reviewed by at least two reviewers.
 All published opinions and statements of supposed facts belong to the author(s), and are not necessarily the views of the Editorial Staff, Board Members, the Singapore Dental Association or the Publisher.

-- Please put text, references, tables, figures, and legends in one file, with each table and figure on a new page.
+• Please put text, references, tables, figures, and legends in one file, with each table and figure on a new page.

-- Figures that are line drawings or photographs must also be submitted separately as high resolution picture files, in *.JPEG, *.EPS or *.TIFF format.
+• Figures that are line drawings or photographs must also be submitted separately as high resolution picture files, in *.JPEG, *.EPS or *.TIFF format.
 Please ensure that files are supplied at the correct resolution: line artwork = minimum of 1000 dpi; halftone artwork = minimum of 300 dpi; combination artwork (line + tone) = minimum of 500 dpi.

-- Figures will be published as received from authors.
+• Figures will be published as received from authors.

 Submitted manuscripts are considered with the understanding that they have not been published previously in print or electronic format (except in abstract or poster form) and are not under consideration by another publication or electronic medium.
 All experiments using animals and human subjects or human tissues must have been approved by an appropriate ethics committee/board.
 Any patient who can be clearly identified in the article (either in text or in photographs) must sign a consent form indicating consent to his or her being thus depicted in the article.
 This consent form(s) (PDF) must be submitted with the manuscript.
 Reviews

 These should aim to provide the reader with a balanced overview of an important and topical subject in dentistry, and should be systematic, critical assessments of literature and data sources, emphasizing factors such as cause, diagnosis, prognosis, therapy, or prevention.
 All articles and data sources reviewed should include information about the specific type of study or analysis, population, intervention, exposure, and tests or outcomes.
 All articles or data sources should be selected systematically for inclusion in the review and critically evaluated.
 Figures, tables, algorithms and other forms of illustration should be included as appropriate.
 Typical length: 2000–3000 words.